- 1 Visual Marketing with Infographics, Videos, Interactives, and Presentations

 Build your brand with Visual Marketing [Infographic]

-In order to get your message out and build your brand, spread awareness, increase business, drive traffic or raise money – use Visual marketing.
-This media means the art of taking your social media marketing to an entire new level with visuals, hence the name visual media marketing.
+To begin with, use Visual Marketing to get your message out and build your brand.
+Due to its popularity, you can spread awareness, increase business, drive traffic or raise money with Visual Marketing.
+This media is the art of taking your social media marketing to an entire new level with visuals.
+Hence, the name Visual Media Marketing.

-The web is often referred to as the visual web.
+For this reason, the web is often referred to as the visual web.
 The web is weaving its way into every platform.
-As a business owner, you can take advantage of these trends with visual social media marketing.
+Due to this, a business owner can take advantage of these trends with visual social media marketing.

 The evolution of Visual Marketing

 First, we started with blogs.
 Next, people started to write online articles with 500 to 800 words.
 But people discovered that they can publish whatever they want and build a community of readers with content management systems such as WordPress or Joomla.

 When Facebook burst onto the scene, posts became shorter.
 And with Twitter, we are keeping posts even shorter – below 140 characters.

 With YouTube and Tumbler came videos and super fast news feeds.
 In essence, we have moved from blogs to micro-blogs then to multi-media micro blogs.
 Finally, we now communicate purely with images on Instagram and Pinterest.

 Furthermore, we have grown from painting on walls in caves to using pictures again to communicate.
 The only thing shorter than a tweet is a picture.
 Taking a picture on the go is so much easier and faster than, even, a Facebook update.